bioboot/bio3dview/README.md

-Dependencies include the R CRAN packages [bio3d](https://cran.r-project.org/web/packages/bio3d/index.html) and [NGLVieweR](https://cran.r-project.org/web/packages/NGLVieweR/), which can be installed from CRAN with:
+Dependencies include the R CRAN packages [bio3d](https://cran.r-project.org/web/packages/bio3d/index.html) and [NGLVieweR](https://cran.r-project.org/web/packages/NGLVieweR/), which can be installed with:

 ``` r
 install.packages("bio3d")
 install.packages("NGLVieweR")
 ```

-## Example 1
+## Example 1: Basic Structure Visualization

-First let’s load up the packages and generate a quick NGL (webGL based) structure overview of a bio3d pdb class object with a number of simple defaults.
+First let’s load up the packages and generate a quick NGL (webGL based) structure overview of a bio3d `pdb` class object with a number of simple defaults.
 The returned NGLVieweR object can be further added to for custom interactive visualizations: